 Montana Free Press Board of Directors

 Jessie Schandelson is an award-winning investigative journalist, licensed private investigator, and founding director of the Montana Innocence Project.
-Schandelson brings her years of journalism, investigative, nonprofit and grant-writing experience to the MTFP board as the organization’s Treasurer.
+Schandelson brings her years of journalism, investigative, nonprofit and grant-writing experience to MTFP’s board as the organization’s Treasurer.

 Greg Lind is a Missoula anesthesiologist and former Democratic state senator who served two terms in the Montana Legislature.
 Lind is a passionate advocate for transparency and openness in government and brings that passion as a founding member of the MTFP Board of Directors.